cablelabs/rui-browser-gtk/README.md

     src/browser --home static/index.html

+Note that `--home` *must* point to the complete path to `static/index.html`.
+The command above will only work if you're in the root directory of the repo.
+Otherwise you'll need to put in the full command.
+For example, something like this:

+    ~/workspace/rui-browser-gtk/src/browser --home ~/workspace/rui-browser-gtk/src/browser

+At some point we'd like to use `GResource` for this, but we weren't able to get WebKit to load a `GResource`.

 Run with `--fullscreen` to start fullscreen, or use F11 to toggle it while running.
 Use `--help` for other options.

 ## Using WebKitGTK+ From Git